Post

 types: [opened, synchronize, reopened]

-# For example, if a task triggered by a push commit has not yet executed and another push commit occurs, the previous task will be canceled
+# For example, if a task triggered by a Push Commit has not executed yet and another Push Commit occurs, the previous task will be canceled

 concurrency: